Ericmuturimwangi/Leetcode-problem-and-solution/README.md

   Input: descriptions = [[20,15,1],[20,17,0],[50,20,1],[50,80,0],[80,19,1]
   Output: [50,20,80,15,17,19]
   Explanation: THe first node in every para is the parent, the second is the child the third is either a 1 or 0 to represent if the child is going left or right.

+Problem 9 2096.
+Step-By-Step DIrections From a Binary Tree Node to Another You are given the root of a binary tree with n nodes.
+Each node is uniquely assigned a value from 1 to n.
+You are also given an integer startvalue representing the value of the start node s, and a different int destValue representing the value of the destination node t.
+FInd the shortest path starting from node s and ending at node t.
+Generate step-by-step directions of such path as a string consisting of only the uppercase letters 'L, 'R', and 'U'.
+Each letter indicates a specific direction:
+L- means going from a node to the left child node.
+R- means going from a node to the right child node.
+U- means going from a node to the parent node.

+Solution:

+Problem 10 1380.
+Lucky Numbers in A Matrix